cajomferro/shelley/README.rst

 .. code-block:: shell

-   docker compose build # this might take a while docker-compose run --rm main bash
+   docker compose build # this might take a while docker compose run --rm main bash

 The poetry.lock file is also mounted in order to be able to commit this file after updating.